& Other Ways You Can

 Help During Passover

-To Remember Slaves on our Festival of Freedom, please go to our dedicated PASSOVER PAGE, which is full of articles and exercises to enhance your seders and the holiday while bringing action and attention to modern slavery.
+To remember slaves on the Jewish Festival of Freedom, please go to the Passover Section of the Holidays page which is full of readings and activities to enhance your Seders and holiday - and to help put an end, finally, to slavery.

 Articles By Rabbi Debra On Modern Slavery